aserafin/grape_logging/README.md

 ## Basic Usage

-In your api file (somewhere on the top), insert grape logging middleware before grape error middleware.
+In your API file (somewhere on the top), insert grape logging middleware before grape error middleware.
 This is important due to the behaviour of `lib/grape/middleware/error.rb`, which manipulates the status of the response when there is an error.

 ```ruby
 require 'grape_logging'